 “I feel so proud to work in an amazing City that I wanted to show you what I see if I make the effort to walk.
 It is very hot here in London, but walking along the River Thames keeps you cool.
 Is anyone else walking of a lunchtime who would like to share their walk?”

 What unfolded was amazing.
 So many women sharing their walk with us all.
 Leann was in the Northern Territory in a place called Kings Canyon.
-Karen was walking in Surrey.
 Karen was walking at the bottom of the earth in Invercargill, New Zealand.
 Natalie shared a photo from her walk along the waterfront in Petone, New Zealand.
-I shared a photo from my walk in Edinburgh last week, complete with 100 steps that I climbed and on a balmy day in Sydney, Donna shared the glorious blue sky and city landscape that was Sydney in winter.
+I shared a photo from my walk in Wanaka, and on a balmy day in Sydney, Donna shared the glorious blue sky and city landscape that was Sydney in winter.
 Lydia shared her walk at Paradise Point in Australia, the beautiful image which is below.

 Walking at lunchtime during your busy day calms the soul and the nerves.
 As we move through menopause, our nervous system is also experiencing the effects of our ageing as we not only lose oestrogen on receptors along the nerve sheath, but because our blood vessels lose their elasticity too.
 For millions of women, these changes increase the rate of nerve firing causing them to feel anxious, irritable and exhausted.
 This is why walking or other aerobic activity helps.
 Aerobic activity is the type of activity whereby we breathe rhythmically and don’t get out of breath.
 The rhythmic movement of aerobic activity helps the nervous system to fire more regularly, thus decreasing feelings of anxiety.

 It’s why walking is just one of my powerful recommendations for time-poor, exhausted women who are experiencing hot flushes, increased anxiety and depression and/or weight gain and sore joints and muscles, as they transition through menopause.
-We get so focused on high intensity exercise but for so many women, as it was for me as well, sore joints and muscles prevent the health benefits of the higher intensity exercise.
+Many women get so focused on high intensity exercise from fitness industry messages, but for so many women, as it was for me as well, sore joints and muscles prevent the health benefits of the higher intensity exercise.
+That’s why in my 12 week programmes I help women sort out their sleep, hot flushes, anxiety and/or weight and joint problems before they do too much exercise.

 Walking is one of the simplest activities that we can do for our healthy exercise – except when our ankles and lower legs are swollen and inflamed and we find walking is too hard.
-If this is you, then your priority is to reduce the inflammation that has been building up (this is what I focus you on in the MyMT programmes) and work with a rehabilitation and bio-mechanical specialist to get back your function and form.
+If this is you, then your priority is to reduce the inflammation that has been building up and improve your lymphatic system (this is also what I focus you on in the 12 week MyMT™ programmes).

-As I think about all the hundreds of women on the MyMT programmes, getting healthy exercise back into their life, I’m also reminded of new research on ‘how much walking is enough’.
-Professor I-Min Lee has been studying physical activity for decades.
+When it comes to understanding walking, there is no-one more expert in this subject than Professor I-Min Lee.
+She has been studying physical activity for decades.
 As an Associate Epidemiologist at Brigham and Women’s Hospital and a Professor of Medicine at Harvard Medical School, she decided to explore the basis for 10,000 steps and whether this was a realistic target for older women to be achieving.
 She and her research team decided to explore the popular premise whether 10,000 steps a day provides a dose-response relationship for the health of post-menopause women.
+I’m pleased she did.

 A goal of 10,000 steps a day is the ‘gold standard’ for millions of people.
 Over the past decade or so, this benchmark has also sold a huge number of step-counting devices as well as inspired team challenges throughout companies the world over.
-These are known as ‘wearable technologies’ and over 125 million units were shipped worldside in 2017.
+These are known as ‘wearable technologies’ and over 125 million units were shipped worldwide when this technology first arrived in 2017.
 That’s a lot of step-counting.

 For busy women transitioning through menopause and into post-menopause, 10,000 steps is a challenging number to achieve every day especially when joints and muscles often become sore and aching.
-I was the same, which is why I also have a fabulous joint health webinar for women in the MyMT programmes.
+I was the same, which is why I designed you a fabulous joint health webinar – this is in all my foundation 12 week programmes, but during lockdown I also made it available for those of you who would like this as a stand-alone module.
+The details are here.

-Physical activity participation research attests to the decline in physical activity for women over the age of 50 who are the highest cohort (along with adolescence girls) to drop out of regular physical activity.
+Physical activity participation research continues to show a decline in physical activity for women over the age of 50 years who are the highest cohort (along with adolescence girls) to drop out of regular physical activity.
+With our exhaustion and being time-poor, I’m not surprised.
 Professor Wendy Brown and her team have been studying this for over 30 years in Australia.
 And here’s the thing – I can attest to this as well.
-When I wasn’t sleeping and had sore joints and muscles and my weight was increasing daily, the last thing I felt like doing was my beloved exercise – especially with the emphasis on boot camps, high intensity workouts and a ‘go-hard, or go-home’ training mantra.
+When I wasn’t sleeping and had sore joints and muscles, felt dizzy and my weight was increasing daily, the last thing I felt like doing was my beloved exercise – especially with the emphasis on boot camps, high intensity workouts and a ‘go-hard, or go-home’ training mantra.
 I wish I had known about Professor Min-Lee’s work at the time.

 Where did 10,000 steps originate?